 A Certificate of Achievement can be obtained upon completion of the 30-unit major listed below.
 The Associate in Science Degree may be obtained by completing a total of 60 units, including the major, general education requirements, and electives.
-All courses in the major must be completed with a grade of C or better or a P if the course is taken on a pass-no pass basis.
+All courses in the major must be completed with a grade of C or better or a P if the course is taken on a Pass/No Pass basis.

-- Students who complete the Certificate of Achievement/Associate Degree will be able to: - 1.
-Demonstrate knolwedge of application software such as word processing, spread sheets, personal information management, databse, operating systems, and networking, presentation and html editors. - 2.
+Students who complete a Certificate of Achievement/Associate Degree will be able to:

+- 1. Demonstrate knowledge of application software such as word processing, spread sheets, personal information management, database, operating systems, and networking, presentation and html editors. - 2.
 Understand Visual Basic programming. - 3.
 Effective oral and written communication.